Final report for SW18-500

 A participatory research approach is being implemented to achieve the research and educational objectives of the project.
 We view effective outreach and demonstration as essential to introducing findings of the project to the local community and ensuring that findings are applicable to local production systems.
 Formal outreach and demonstration activities will include:

 - Field tours – Field tours held yearly to allow community members the opportunity to interact and ask questions about cover crop management.
+A wrap-up field tour will be held in June of this year to present results and to gain feedback from participating farmers and community members.

 - Workshops – Each year, a workshop held in one of the participating counties to discuss educational themes related to the project.
 Feedback to be collected from attendees to guide future outreach efforts.
+A workshop was held in February 2020 and included presentations on cover crops and soil health and a Q&A panel of participating farmers.

-- Local Presentations – Up-to-date results are presented at relevant local events, including the SWCRC advisory board meetings, Conservation District meetings, etc.
+- Local Presentations – Up-to-date results are presented at relevant local events, including the SWCRC advisory board meetings, Conservation District meetings, etc..

 - A dedicated listserv to facilitate the sharing of project information and outreach events.